I am a hardened and dedicated music fan!

-I am never happier than when lounging at a festival on the grass with the sun shining or seeing live music in small venues.
-I also love travel (I suspect I’m not alone) and at my happiest when exploring local markets, hiking foreign trails and drinking strange beer in amazing countries.
+I am never happier than when lounging at a festival in the sun or seeing live music in small venues.
+I also love to travel (I suspect I’m not alone).
+I’m in my happy place when exploring local markets, hiking trails and drinking strange beer in amazing countries.

 Why Travel and Music?

-Some say I’m missing out on what is around me but I say (are you ready for this folks)…it puts a stride in my step and makes it easier for me to remember where I am at certain times in my life.
-Example: when I hear Pink Floyd it takes me back to sitting by the water at a campsite in Patagonia, watching a sea of water swept up from the heavy winds breathe its way across the watery surface.
-When I hear Portishead it takes me back to Italy when I came out to my parents, and when I hear Coldplay (just for the record I am not a fan now) it reminds me of a border crossing from Argentina into Bolivia.
+Some say I’m missing out on whats happening around me, but I say (are you ready for this folks), it puts a stride in my step and makes it easier to remember where I was at certain times in my life.
+Example: when I hear Pink Floyd, I drift back to a campsite in Patagonia, watching a sea of water swept up by heavy winds, blow across the waters surface.
+When I hear Portishead, it takes me back to Italy when I came out to my parents, and when I hear Coldplay (just for the record I am not a fan now), it reminds me of a border crossing from Argentina into Bolivia.
 So you see for me, music is a catalyst to remember times in my life.

-That leads me to a question for the readers but let me set the scene first.
-You are travelling through India and all is well with the world.
+That leads me to a question for you guys, the readers, but let I’ll set the scene.
+You’re travelling through India and all is well with the world.
 The temperature is perfect, people are smiling, kids are playing football, sweet aromas fill the air and you stumble upon a CD salesman.
 Your foot starts tapping and delicious music fills your ears.
-You stop to ask what the name of the artist is and consider buying it, cooking a nice Indian meal for your friends at home with throw cushions to sit on and incense burning in the background.
+You ask for the name of the artist and consider buying it, cooking a nice Indian meal for your friends back home with throw cushions to sit on.
 Could this be your best idea ever?
 So my question is do you ever listen to the CD’s when you get them home?

 I leave you with a memory which has stuck with me.
-I was waiting for a long bus ride to Istanbul from a place called Olympos, set inside an orange grove, near roman ruins and a hop skip and a jump from the beach (if you haven’t been it is really special).
+I was waiting for a long bus ride to Istanbul from a place called Olympos, set inside an orange grove, near roman ruins and a hop skip and a jump from the beach.
 I was lying in a hammock and there was no one around.
-The staff were cleaning up and getting ready for the day and put on a Rebirth of Cool soundtrack at low volume.
+The staff were cleaning up and put on a Rebirth of Cool soundtrack at low volume.
 My feet sank into the raised edges of the hammock, softening and relaxing until they became irrelevant, my arms hung down the sides like deflated balloons and my head nestled sleepily into the confines of a warm space.